A little story …

 Am I kind?

-Lack of patience is not a good quality to have.
+A lack of patience is not a good quality to have.
 As I get older, I see more and more what she meant, and frankly, I have become quite disappointed in myself and a little sad.

 Did I have somewhere fancy to be?
 Nope, just going home after a quick trip to the grocery store.
 Woe is me – I was hangry!
 Not a typo, folks [super hungry plus being cranky = hangry].
 Also, not a fine quality of mine.